 Proposals to host a workshop have two separate components submitted as separate files: 1) a 4 page abstract, and 2) a detailed workshop description:

-An abstract describing your proposed workshop should be up to 4 pages in length including references in the SIGCHI Extended Abstracts Format, submitted via Precision Conference System.
+An abstract describing your proposed workshop should be up to 4 pages in length including references in the SIGCHI Extended Abstracts Format (Download the Word Template, Download the Latex Template), submitted via the PCS submission system.
 This will serve as the longer-term record of accepted workshop proposals.
 The submission should contain:

 - Title and proposed duration